 In the 1950s, Jay W. Ross added value to the area when developed properties around Griffin Street.
 He bought land, which included 19 building lots and a paper road (later to be named Margaret Place in honor of his mother), for the staggering sum of $500.
 Except for the school, the area was largely a swamp off Manahasset Creek (which is an estuary of Pleasure Bay).
 Ross filled in much of the land and sold the new houses for $10,000 a piece (a monthly mortgage payment was $65).

 In September 1969, the school board deeded the land off Griffin Street to the borough’s Recreation Commission, which had been established in 1967.
 The agreement called for the area to be used only for recreation purposes and that the school would have full access during school hours.
-Bruce Bradley, the son of William, was the school board’s first representative to the Recreation Commission and later chaired the body.
+Bruce Bradley, the son of William, was the school board’s first representative to the Recreation Commission and later on it chairman.

-In June 1970, the baseball field at Griffin Park was dedicated in honor of Captain James R. Heimbold, the only borough resident to be killed in action in Vietnam.
+In June 1970, the baseball field at Griffin Park was dedicated in honor of Captain James R. Heimbold, the only borough resident to be killed in action in the Vietnam War.
 By the early 1970s, the school had given up all interests in Griffin Park to the borough in exchange for a large plot of land on the north side of the school.

 James Palumbo, the first chairman of the Monmouth Beach Recreation Commission, pushed for grant dollars and other recreation initiatives like tennis.
 Thanks to his efforts and that of others, by February 1971 the borough commissioners had approved a $30,000 ordinance to further “outfit and improve Griffin Park.”
 This included two new tennis courts, two basketball courts, a paved parking lot, and landscaping.

 “People who can’t find time for recreation sooner or later find time for illness.”